 Learning the guitar is a long term process where you continuously improve your playing skill from one level to another.
 While I can’t offer you a “magic pill” for instant success, I can help you achieve the results you are looking for by cutting down your learning curve and showing you the best way to learn the guitar.

-The idea behind consistent practicing is that the human mind and body takes time to learn and absorb new information.
-You should spread out your practicing time.
-Consistent practicing of 20mins everyday is alot more effective than practicing for 8 hours in a day once per week.
+The idea behind consistent practicing is that the human mind and body take time to learn and absorb new information.
+You should spread out your practice time.
+Consistent practicing of 20mins every day is a lot more effective than practicing for 8 hours in a day once per week.

 You need to stick with your plan and review it periodically.